FAQ

 When a pharmaceutical company develops a drug, it needs to pass through several phases of clinical trials before it can be approved by regulators.

-Before the trial is run, the drug developer writes a document called a protocol.
+Before the clinical trial is run, the drug developer writes a document called a clinical trial protocol.
 This contains key information about how long the trial will run for, what is the risk to participants, what kind of treatment is being investigated, etc.

 The problem is that each protocol is up to 200 pages long and the structure can vary.
 There is not a standardised way of noting the intervention, number of participants, locations, and so on, although there exist in-house standards within many pharma companies.